lucapiras5/luca-piras.com/pages/index.md

 description="Welcome to my personal website!"
 -->

-Law school graduate, self-taught programmer, free/open source software advocate, aspiring digital forensics consultant, currently living in Bologna.
+I'm a law school with top marks, self-taught programmer, free/open source software enthusiast and aspiring digital forensics consultant, currently living in Bologna.

 See the links above for more details.
 See [here](/reasons-for-writing-in-english) as to why the website is in English.